Pet safety

 Is bay laurel safe for cats and dogs?

-Not entirely — bay laurel is mildly toxic to cats and dogs.
-It rarely causes serious harm, but chewing it triggers real discomfort, so it is best kept out of a pet's reach.
+Avoid for a pet household.
+Bay laurel is ASPCA-listed toxic to both cats and dogs; even a small chew can drive a vet visit.
+Plenty of look-alikes on the non-toxic side of the list — see alternatives below.
 This classification follows the ASPCA Toxic and Non-Toxic Plant List, the most widely used reference for companion-animal plant safety in the US and the standard most UK vets cite as well.
 ASPCA lists Laurus nobilis as toxic to cats and dogs due to eugenol and other essential oils.
 Large ingestions cause vomiting and diarrhoea; tough leathery leaves rarely tempt pets.

 What happens if a pet eats bay laurel?